BhallaLab/moose/docs/source/install/install.rst

 Use pre-built packages
 -----------------------

+pip
+^^^^

-If you need only `python` interface, you can install it using `pip`.
+If you only need `python` interface, use `pip`.
 This is the easiest way to install Python interface.
+This solution has been tested for Linux and MacOSX.
 ::
      pip install pymoose